Natalie Dormer

 Natalie Dormer (born 11 February 1982) is a British actress.
+She is best known for her versatility, her roles in period films, blockbusters, independent films, as well as her work on prominent television series.
 Her accolades include winning an Empire Award, and receiving nominations for a Critics' Choice Award, two Gemini Awards, and two Screen Actors Guild Awards.

-Born in Reading, Berkshire, Dormer had her breakthrough playing the role of Anne Boleyn on the Showtime series The Tudors (2007–08), which earned her widespread acclaim.
+Dormer had her breakthrough playing the role of Anne Boleyn on the Showtime series The Tudors (2007–08), which earned her widespread acclaim.
 She made her stage debut in Sweet Nothings (2010) and portrayed the Duchess of York in Madonna's film W.E.
 (2011) and Private Lorraine in Captain America: The First Avenger (2011).
-Her performance in After Miss Julie (2012) at the Young Vic was praised.

-Dormer earned international attention and acclaim for playing Margaery Tyrell on the HBO series Game of Thrones (2012–2016) and Cressida in the last two parts of The Hunger Games franchise (2014–2015), which rank as her highest-grossing films.
+Dormer then gained international attention for playing Margaery Tyrell on the HBO series Game of Thrones (2012–2016) and Cressida in the last two parts of The Hunger Games franchise (2014–2015), which rank as her highest-grossing films.
 She has also portrayed Irene Adler/Moriarty on the CBS series Elementary (2013–15) and Sara Price/Jess Price in The Forest (2016), and voiced Onica in the series The Dark Crystal: Age of Resistance (2019).
+She earned praise for her leading role in the miniseries Penny Dreadful: City of Angels (2020).

-Early life
+Early life and education

-Dormer was born in Reading, Berkshire, on 11 February 1982, the daughter of Gary Dormer and Claire Richards, and the sister of Mark and Samantha.
-Her heritage is Norwegian and Welsh.
-She attended Chiltern Edge Secondary School before going to Reading Blue Coat School for sixth form.
+Natalie Dormer was born in Reading, Berkshire, on 11 February 1982, the daughter of Gary Dormer and Claire Richards, and the sister of Mark and Samantha.
+She is of English, Norwegian, and Welsh descent.

+She attended Chiltern Edge Secondary School before joining the sixth form at Reading Blue Coat School.
 She says she was bullied at school, but "still, to this day, can't place why".

 While at school, Dormer trained in dance at the Allenova School of Dancing.
 She says she was the "academic hopeful" of the family and was provisionally offered a place to study history at the University of Cambridge, but on her A-level history examination, she did not achieve the A grade she needed, having misread a question.
 Dormer chose to audition for drama schools and trained at the Webber Douglas Academy of Dramatic Art in London.